Quick Start

 oci Manage OCI containers

-plugin Manage singularity plugins
+plugin Manage Singularity plugins

 pull Pull an image from a URI

-push Upload image to the provided library (default is "cloud.sylabs.io")
+push Upload image to the provided URI

 remote Manage singularity remote endpoints